nested-tech/kubernetes-training/README.md

 # kubernetes-training
-A small subset of the infrastructures code for learning how to manage containers.
+A small subset of the infrastructures functionality for learning how to manage containers.

 ## Starting with Docker